SPP gets nod from FERC on reformed procedures

 The SPP anticipates that the reformed procedures would help it process the 255 or so pending interconnection requests covering 57,000 megawatts (MW) of power generation.
 The SPP would be the third independent system operator to reform its interconnection process.
 The independent transmission system operators for California and the Midwest reformed their interconnection processes in 2008.

 The SPP intends to replace its current interconnection queue with three different queues, each of which would have different conditions and deposits.
 The three queues are the Interconnection Feasibility Study (IFS), the Preliminary Interconnection System Impact Study (PISIS), and the Definitive Interconnection System Impact Study (DISIS).
 The DISIS is compulsory, while the PISIS and IFS are optional.
 An interconnection customer (IC) could begin with DISIS if requisite conditions are met.
-Groups of ICs in a queue would be formed in clusters, depending on electrical and geographic relatedness, and each would be evaluated through cluster studies.
+Groups of ICs in a queue would be formed in clusters, depending on electrical and geographic relatedness, similar to approaches at the Midwest ISO, and each would be evaluated through cluster studies.
 Electrically remote generators, however, would be studied on an individual basis.

 In order to enter the DISIS queue, the IC must satisfy the following conditions: